CodingKen02/temp/README.md

 # temp
 This is practice and work from my BIS web dev course.
 I learned PHP in there and enjoyed it.
-More will come soon...